A Quibi Guide, Because What’s the Deal?

 After that, I watched some shorter-form stuff.
 It was a little difficult finding stuff I wanted to watch, though.
 The design of the app doesn’t seem that intuitive to me.
 As the image above shows, there’s a “For You” tab, but that was already populated when I first loaded the app.
 In other words, these were general suggestions, not ones that had been tailored to my interests.
 And it seemed to comprise literally everything on the app.
 So, as usual, I had to be my own hero.

-As with platforms like Facebook Watch, there’s a wide variety of genres on Quibi.
+As with platforms like Facebook’s Watch (which includes exclusive TV shows), there’s a wide variety of genres on Quibi.
 If you want quick news briefs, for instance, that’s on there from multiple sources.
 (I don’t know why you’d get your news from a brand-new app, but whatever.)
 The bulk of programming, though, is obviously various forms of entertainment.
 Here’s a quick bite, har har, of some of the offerings.

 The Most Dangerous Game: As I mentioned, this is based on a familiar premise.
 Man hunts man.
 The twist in this, though, is that it’s voluntary.
 Dodge (Liam Hemsworth) is dying already.
 If that weren’t already a gut-punch, then the fact that he’s going to leave behind a pregnant wife, Val (Sarah Gadon), surely is.
 Oh, and he’s broke AF.
 When mysterious businessman Miles Sellars (Christoph Waltz) introduces the idea of the hunt, Dodge ends up taking him up on it.
 And so even more mysterious rich folks hunt Dodge through the economically-devastated streets of Detroit.

 The story’s still in progress as of press time, but it’s pretty compelling so far.